suffolklibraries/lgc/content/collections/events/wild-walk-04-05.md

     content:
       -
         type: text
-        text: 'Knettishall Heath is well known for our herd of grazing ponies, but how much do you know about them?'
+        text: 'Explore the Heath at break of dawn, learning more about the creatures that call our Nature Reserve home!'
   -
     type: paragraph
     attrs:
-      textAlign: left
+      textAlign: start
     content:
       -
         type: text
-        text: 'Join our Warden for a guided walk around the Heath, and learn more about our herd of grazing ponies and how they help the Nature Reserve.'
+        text: "Wrap up warm\_and enjoy a walk around the Nature Reserve at what is usually a very unsociable hour!
+Light breakfast and refreshments to finish."
   -
     type: paragraph
     attrs: